wavexx/screenkey/README.rst

-The "geometry" argument follows the standard X11 geometry format (``WxH[+X+Y]``) and can be provided by slop_, which allows to select windows and/or drag the desired region interactively without calculating the coordinates manually.
+The "geometry" argument follows the standard X11 geometry format (``WxH[+X+Y]``) and can be provided by slop_, which allows to select windows and/or drag over the desired region interactively without the need of calculating the coordinates manually.

 When a geometry argument has been provided, the position (top/middle/bottom) becomes relative to the selected rectangle.
 For example, to overlay screenkey